Stormy Daniels releases sketch of man she says threatened her, offers $100K reward

 Breaking News Emails

-Michael Cohen, Trump's personal attorney, paid Clifford $130,000 as part of a non-disclosure agreement brokered just days before the 2016 presidential election — money that she has said was to secure her silence about her affair with the president.
+Michael Cohen, Trump's personal attorney, paid Clifford $130,000 as part of a nondisclosure agreement brokered just days before the 2016 presidential election — money that she has said was to secure her silence about her affair with Trump.
 Cohen, whose hotel and office was raided by the FBI last week in connection with the payment, has said the money came out of his own pocket.
 Trump denied knowledge of the payment.

 Clifford has sued the president to void the agreement, alleging that it is invalid because Trump never signed it.
 She has also offered to give back the money she was paid so she can speak freely about the alleged affair and release any text messages, photos and videos she might have.